wri/ndc/June 28/PER-NDC-EN-AP.md

 The implementation phase of the iNDC will maintain the intercultural and intergenerational foundation considered in the formulation phase.

-## V. COMMITMENT TOWARDS A NEW INTERNACIONAL CLIMATE AGREEMENT
+### V. COMMITMENT TOWARDS A NEW INTERNACIONAL CLIMATE AGREEMENT

-### 5.1.
+#### 5.1.
 Consensus Position:

 With respect to the negotiation towards a new climate agreement for the post 2020 period, Peru supports a global agreement that is a short and concise document by which a long-term system is established with legally binding obligations for all countries.
 Our country considers that the agreement should contain a global vision to be subscribed by all Parties and that is aimed to be achieved through individual and collective efforts in accordance with the principles of the Convention.
 It should also ensure that Parties progressively increase their level of ambition.
 At the same time, the agreement should be accompanied by decisions adopted during COP21 related to the implementation of commitments under the new agreement.

 To ensure that the agreement will serve as an instrument that incentivizes and facilitates the ambition of countries, it should clarify and establish the necessary processes to renew in a successive and periodic basis the nationally determined contributions in mitigation, adaptation and means of implementation components.
 Each one of the components has specific characteristics but the agreement must establish a link between them.
 Adaptation is key to respond to the impacts of climate change and the political balance between adaptation and mitigation is a priority in Peru.
-In addition, Peru has defined its mitigation commitment in order to participate in the collective effort to keep global warming below the 1.5 Co - 2 Co.
+In addition, Peru has defined its mitigation commitment in order to participate in the collective effort to keep global warming below the 1.5 C° - 2 C°.
 At the same time, means of implementation are crucial to facilitate mitigation and adaptation activities in developing countries.

-### 5.2.
+#### 5.2.
 Details about the positions in adaptation and mitigation:

 a.
 Adaptation:
-•  The new agreement should strengthen the political parity between adaptation and mitigation.
+*  The new agreement should strengthen the political parity between adaptation and mitigation.

-• In order to encourage ambition in adaptation, a qualitative global goal will be required, as well as collective and individual efforts that allow closing the gap in adaptation.
+* In order to encourage ambition in adaptation, a qualitative global goal will be required, as well as collective and individual efforts that allow closing the gap in adaptation.

-•  Funding for adaptation must be strengthened and increased, including the Green Climate Fund.
+*  Funding for adaptation must be strengthened and increased, including the Green Climate Fund.

-•  The  exchange  on  experiences  and  best  practices  in  adaptation  must  be strengthened between the Parties.
+*  The  exchange  on  experiences  and  best  practices  in  adaptation  must  be strengthened between the Parties.